-- Maximum undo levels: enter the number (between 0 and 100) of undos (Ctrl+Z) you would like to make available while you work on your video production.
-Setting a higher number consumes more CPU resources. - TV format: select the TV format (NTSC or PAL) for your video.
-This format should correspond to the region in which you plan to play your video (if you burn it to disc). - Use drop frame timecode: if your selected TV format is NTSC, select "Yes" to synchronize the timecode of your video to its video length in the timeline. - Show sound waveform in timeline: select to display the sound waveform in the timeline that represents the sound levels in audio clips. - Enable HD video processing (shadow file): select this to speed up the editing of high definition video by enabling CyberLink PowerDirector to process the file faster.
-Enabling this consumes more CPU resources. - Auto delete temporary files every: select to have CyberLink PowerDirector automatically delete temporary files created while editing, every specified number of days.
+- TV format: select the TV format (NTSC or PAL) and frame rate for your video production.
+The format should correspond to the region in which you plan to play your video (if you burn it to disc).
+The frame rate should correspond to the source video footage being used in your production. - Use drop frame timecode: if your selected TV format is NTSC, select "Yes" to synchronize the timecode of your video to its video length in the timeline. - Show sound waveform in timeline: select to display the sound waveform in the timeline that represents the sound levels in audio clips. - Enable HD video processing (shadow file): select this to speed up the editing of high definition video by enabling CyberLink PowerDirector to process the file faster.
+Enabling this consumes more CPU resources.

+• Auto delete temporary files every: select to have CyberLink PowerDirector automatically delete temporary files created while editing, every specified number of days.
 Click on the Manually Delete button if you want to select and delete specific temporary files to free up disc space.